okTurtles/group-income/docs/src/Information-Flow.md

 Some advanced situations can happen when one contract is responsible for deciding whether or not to sync another contract.

 A member could, for example, join and leave a chatroom multiple times.
-We wouldn't want to actually have them join and leave that chatroom multiple times every time they log in on a new computer when syncing the contract from scratch, so until contract snapshots are implemented, we have a utility function called `referenceTally` that is used by contracts like `group.js` and `chatroom.js` that can be called instead and it decides whether to eventually sync the contract or not based on how many `join`/`leave` pairs there are.
+We wouldn't want to actually have them join and leave that chatroom multiple times every time they log in on a new computer when syncing the contract from scratch, so until contract snapshots are implemented, we have a utility function called `referenceTally` that is used by contracts like `group.ts` and `chatroom.ts` that can be called instead and it decides whether to eventually sync the contract or not based on how many `join`/`leave` pairs there are.